Click here to book a hotel in Marseille

 The nearby Cours d'Estienne d'Orves has gone through many incarnations.
 From the 16th to the 18th centuries the whole area was a series of boatsheds known as Les Arcenaulx where slaves built and fitted out galley ships.

-In the 19th century, it became a pretty canal popular with artists and fishermen, but was filled in in 1927.
+In the 19th century, it became a pretty canal popular with artists and fishermen, but this was filled in in 1927.
 An unsightly high-rise car-park was erected on the site in the 1960s.

-After a campaign by local activists, this was in turn demolished in 1987 to make way for an underground car-park, which is one of the most convenient places to park in the city centre.
+After a campaign by local activists, it was in turn demolished in 1987 to make way for an underground car-park, which is one of the most convenient places to park in the city centre.